opiter09/Fossil-Fighters-Spawns-Editor/README.md

 # Fossil-Fighters-Spawn-Editor
-This is a simple graphical editor for FF1 (and eventually FFC) dig site fossil spawns.
+This is a simple graphical editor for FF1 and FFC dig site fossil spawns.

 To use, just drag and drop a ROM onto spawns.exe.
 If the folder NDS_UNPACK does not exist, it will make that folder and unpack the ROM into it; be patient as it does so.
 Then, you can use the editor.
 It should be mostly self-eplanatory, but please